Top 14 Trello Alternatives You Can Choose from Right Now

 If you’ve already made up your mind that your team deserves a more complex and useful alternative to Trello, you can check out our selection of the 14 best Trello alternatives currently on the market.

-In Slingshot, you can separate your teams, projects, and even departments in workspaces.
+In Slingshot, you can divide your teams, projects, and even departments in workspaces.
 It’s also the only hub your team needs for bringing all their needed content together – from any cloud storage like Google Drive, OneDrive, Sharepoint, Box, DropBox (see the entire list), it allows for a drag and drop, upload and pinning every relevant link.
 Besides that, the app has a full business intelligence engine where you can connect to your data sources and create beautiful dashboards, which then teammates can use for analysis and data-driven decision making.
 The data analytics features within the app help with creating the right insights needed to change a course of action or simply learn the facts behind a campaign’s success or failure.
 Chat functionalities are also there, both 1:1 and group and teams have a conversation in the context of the team or project they have entered.
 Different workspaces can also be shared with outside collaborators with limited access in Slingshot.

 Best for: Project management, data analytics, task management, team collaboration

 Pricing: Free for smaller teams and starts at $8 per user in its paid version, bringing more features and unlimited options.
-Slingshot is currently in public preview for all users, with all features available for free.

 Asana is a project management and team collaboration tool specialized in organizing, managing, and tracking your daily work.